zestifyre/Zestifyre/Zestifyre_PRD_Phase1_MVP.md

 3. **Progress Tracking**: Always reference this document to determine current project status
 4. **Quality Gates**: No task is considered complete until testing is verified
 5. **Documentation**: All completed tasks must be marked as "✅ COMPLETED" in this document
+6. **Repository Privacy**: All GitHub repositories should be private by default (by invitation only)

 ### **Core Value Proposition**
 - Generate professional-quality food images using AI